PeterVranken/comFramework/doc/installation.md

 for details.
 The file can be found locally as *comFramework/canInterface/sampleIntegrations/winTestMT/whichCCompilerToUse.html*.

-Compilation of the Windows samples has been done under Windows 7 and 10.
-The code is free of specific operating system calls and only uses functions from the GCC libraries.
-As these are widely operating system independent the sample should compile and run under other Windows versions, Linux and Mac OS as well; this has however never been tested and as a matter of experience most often there are some minor incompatibilities, which have to be sorted out first - just give it a try.

-Using another compiler than GCC will mean code changes in the application interface, command line evaluation in the first place.

 All C compilation and related operations is controlled from makefiles, which need the MinGW port of GNU make 3.82 or higher.
 If you type "make --version" in a shell window this revision of make needs to respond.
 Other